ucsb-cs156/w22/_lectures/lect00.md

    * Something interesting about yourself (this may be unrelated to Computing)
    * Something you are hoping to learn in this course

-   Completing this step earn you 50% of the participation points for today's class, and you earn those as an individual.
+   Completing this step earn you 60% of the participation points for today's class, and you earn those as an individual.
+(This part can be made up later.)

-   The remaining 50% comes as a "group grade" when your group completes the questions below.
+   The remaining 40% comes as a "group grade" when your group completes the questions below (note that you must be present in class to earn this part.)

 3. The person who is the scribe should:
    * Find the Slack channel for the team